Thessaly: Ancient history

 Thessaly was home to extensive Neolithic and Chalcolithic cultures around 6000–2500 BC (see Cardium pottery, Dimini and Sesklo).
 Mycenaean settlements have also been discovered, for example at the sites of Iolcos, Dimini and Sesklo (near Volos).
 In Archaic and Classical times, the lowlands of Thessaly became the home of baronial families, such as the Aleuadae of Larissa or the Scopads of Crannon.

 In the summer of 480 BC, the Persians invaded Thessaly.
 The Greek army that guarded the Vale of Tempe was alerted by Alexander I of Macedon and evacuated the road before the enemy arrived.
 Not much later, Thessaly surrendered to the Persians.
 The Thessalian family of Aleuadae joined the Persians subsequently.
 The following year, the Persians were decisively defeated at the Battle of Plataea and withdrew from all of their European possessions, including Thessaly.

 In the 4th century BC, after the Greco-Persian Wars had long ended, Jason of Pherae transformed the region into a significant military power, recalling the glory of Early Archaic times.
-Shortly after, Philip II of Macedon was appointed Archon of Thessaly, and Thessaly was thereafter associated with the Macedonian Kingdom for the next centuries.
+Shortly after, Philip II of Macedon was appointed Archon of Thessaly, and Thessaly was thereafter associated with the Macedonian Kingdom for the next two centuries.
+Thessalian cavalry played a crucial role in the victories of Alexander the Great at the battles of Issus and Gaugamela.
+His famous horse Bucephalus was from Thessaly.
+Lysimachus, one of the Diadochi, originated from Thessaly.

 Thessaly later became part of the Roman Empire as part of the province of Macedonia; when that was broken up, the name resurfaced in two of its late Roman successor provinces: Thessalia Prima and Thessalia Secunda.